 In a SaaS solution, the cloud vendor is responsible for actively managing the cloud environment in which their software resides and ensuring that the delivery to the end-user is optimal at all times.

-On-prem deployments are only as safe as the organisation’s own hardware, and will generally not have the same level of high-grade security, failovers, redundancy, disaster recovery (DR) platforms as the professional-grade data centres leveraged by a privately-managed cloud.
+On-prem deployments are only as safe as the organisation's own hardware, and will generally not have the same level of high-grade security, failovers, redundancy, disaster recovery (DR) platforms as the professional-grade data centers leveraged by a privately-managed cloud.

-Carefully-selected data centres are purpose-built, with high-grade air-conditioning, uninterrupted and backup power supplies, storm and weather-proof building and more.
+Carefully-selected data centers are purpose-built, with high-grade air-conditioning, uninterrupted and backup power supplies, storm and weather-proof building and more.
 All this adds up to a safer, lower-risk environment for housing content in the cloud.